Great to have you, Rush Limboy, here at the Excellence in Broadcasting Network and the most listened to radio talk show in the country.

 What does that tell you?

-And that was you never get close to or be friendly with a liar.
+And that was, you never get close to or be friendly with a liar because a liar will thieve and a thief will kill.

 If that isn't the current administration, I don't know what it is.

-Let's let's go easy on the thievery.
+Well, now, now, now, let's go easy on the thievery.

-Um, yeah, go easy on the theory.
+Go, yeah, go easy on the thievery.

-Go easy on a thievery allegation.
+Go easy on the thievery allegation.

-I mean, you're not you're not going to get away from liars if you're gonna piddle around in politics.
+Now, what fascinates me about what you're talking about here is, Elizabeth, I mean, you're not going to get away from liars if you're going to piddle around in politics.

-But you are a registered independent, and you're being inundated with Democrat stuff.
+But you are a registered independent and you're being inundated with Democrat stuff.

-Now, what is what does that tell you?
+Now, what does that tell you?

 The Democrats are.